JanHerca/urantiapedia/input/markdown/en/Innerface/Vol8/Innerface_vol8_6.md

 "Religionists must function in society, in industry, and in politics as individuals, not as groups, parties, or institutions.

-"Religionists are of no more value in the tasks of social reconstruction than nonreligionists except in so far as their religion has conferred upon them enhanced cosmic foresight and endowed them with that superior social wisdom which is born of the sincere desire to love God supremely and to love every man as a brother in the heavenly kingdom.
-An ideal social order is that in which every man loves his neighbor as he loves himself." (from Paper 99, Sections 1 and 2.)
+“Religionists are of no more value in the tasks of social reconstruction than nonreligionists except in so far as their religion has conferred upon them enhanced cosmic foresight and endowed them with that superior social wisdom which is born of the sincere desire to love God supremely and to love every man as a brother in the heavenly kingdom.
+An ideal social order is that in which every man loves his neighbor as he loves himself.” (from Paper 99, Sections 1 and 2.)